 "PCP Autonomous IV" is authorization for a PCP to independently cannulate an IV according to the Intravenous and Fluid Therapy Medical Directive - Auxiliary.
 PCPs authorized in PCP Autonomous IV are authorized to administer IV therapy according to applicable Medical Directives.

-Authorization for each type shall meet the requirements established by the provincial Medical Advisory Committee.
+Authorization for each type shall meet the requirements established by the OBHG MAC.

 Home Medical Technology and Novel Medications